-Laughter is one prescription that we can all afford.
+Laughter is one healing prescription that we can all afford.
 Tears of pain can be hard to overcome if the body is diseased as we grow older, but laughter sure helps.
-When most people start to grow old they usually wish they would’ve taken better care of their bodies when they were young.
-We seem to be stuck with the physical consequences of those wild oat sowing, and those cane raising years.
+When most people start to grow old, they usually wish they would’ve taken better care of their bodies when they were young.
+We seem to be stuck with the physical consequences of the wild oat sowing, and the cane that got raised years.
 Thankfully some good memories can be conjured up from those early days of our lives.
-Much about growing old is only in our minds.
-We have to learn to keep our minds and bodies active as we get older.
-We can either dwell on that troubled old body or grin and bear it, just don’t look in the mirror too long.
+Much about growing old is only in our minds; that is why we must keep our minds and bodies active as we get older.
+We can either dwell on that troubled old body or grin and bear it, don’t look in the mirror too long.

-My life plan never included getting old, the idea was to stay my young, happy, carefree self until I died.
-I would always eat what I wanted; bacon, eggs, Sugar Pops and Fruit Loops I could never imagine bran cereal or prunes in my diet.
-Most digestive systems develop plans of their own, no more regular like a clock, in any time zone.
+My life plan never included getting old.
+The idea was to stay my young, happy, carefree self until I died.
+I would always eat what I wanted; bacon, eggs, Sugar Pops, and Fruit Loops I could never imagine bran cereal or prunes in my diet.
+Most digestive systems develop life-altering plans, no more regular like a clock, in any time zone.

 My wife asked again this morning, “Did you take your pills?”
-I say no and start out for that pill container with all the different compartments for each day of the week.
-I always get sidetracked on the way to my pill box, it is about 20 feet away from my La-Z-Boy recliner.
-An older person can have many distractions on a long walk like that.
-Some days that pill trip is repeated several times and I still miss my pills.
-I wonder if it really natures way of telling me I don’t need all those pills.
+I say no and start for that pill container with all the different compartments for each day.
+I get sidetracked on the way to my pillbox, and it is about 20 feet away from my La-Z-Boy recliner.
+A busy older person can have many distractions on a long walk like that.
+Some days that pill trip is repeated several times, and I still miss my pills.
+I wonder if it natures way of telling me I don’t need all those pills.